• Skip to primary navigation

 Recipe FAQ

-Why is it called Diplomat Cream?
+Why is it called diplomat cream?

-Can you make Diplomat cream without gelatin?
+Can you make diplomat cream without gelatin?

-How to make cream without gelatin
+How do you make diplomat cream without gelatin?

-Can you cook creme Diplomate?
+Can you cook creme diplomate?

-What is the difference between crème Diplomate and crème Chantilly?
+What is the difference between crème diplomate and crème chantilly?

 Looking for more cream recipes?
 Try these next!